Pancreatobiliary Pathology Society (PBPS)

 Cytology Working Group Standard Operating Procedure (SOP)

-- The cytology working group will have 5 members: Two co-chairs and 3 members.
-One of the co-chairs is a member of the Executive or Education Committees.
+- The cytology working group will have 5 members: 2 co-chairs and 3 members.

 - Term for chairs and members is 2 years (time period may be extended beyond 2 years with the approval of the Executive Committee).

 Responsibilities of the cytology working group